 The sample index may have no relation to time or frame, as when a CHOP is used as lookup table.
 But when "index" is tied to time, the CHOP's samples per second (sample rate), determines how many samples per second there are, and even how many samples per frame.
 Some CHOPs default to 60 samples per second, which is 1 sample per frame.
 But CHOPs can be created or resampled to any sample rate, so a CHOP's sample rate of 240 samples per second gives 4 samples per frame, and audio at 24,000 samples per second is 400 samples per frame.

 Even if a CHOP is shifted in time to start at a frame number like 301 (10 seconds), its sample index always starts at 0.
 Its

 op('wave1').sampleIndex is 0 at its first sample.

-NOTE: Set the "frames per second" of the timeline for the project via the bottom of the timeline, the (to be determined) method in python, or the
+NOTE: Set the "frames per second" of the timeline for the project via the bottom of the timeline, or in Python

-fps command in Tscript, and it is better to DO IT AT THE START OF A PROJECT, lest you get tripped up.
-Note each component can have its own timeline its own sample rate.
+project.cookRate = 120, for example.
+It is better to DO IT AT THE START OF A PROJECT, lest you get tripped up.
+Note each component can have its own timeline and its own sample rate.
 See Timeline.

 Sample Index and Valueedit

 - The horizontal axis is called the i-axis or the sample index-axis.